opensensorhub/osh-js/vuepress/docs/src/guide/datasources/sos/video.md

-# Video
+# SosGetResultVideo

-VideoDataSource is a specific DataSource to parse Video data.
+SosGetResultVideo is a specific DataSource to parse Video data.

 The class inherits directly from [DataSource](general.md).